SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.5.md

 A web API event queue will now automatically be removed after 5 minutes if a client did not request the events in that queue during those 5 minutes.
 As a result, overall web API memory consumption will decrease considerably.

 Also, it is now possible for one web API connection to have multiple event queues.
-As a result, clients will be able to have multiple open websocket connections using the same connection ID.
+As a result, clients will be able to have multiple open WebSocket connections using the same connection ID.

+> [!IMPORTANT]
+> BREAKING CHANGE: Due to the changes made with respect to WebSocket communication, it will no longer be possible to use the following web methods:
+>
+>- LoadSpectrumPreset
+>- SaveSpectrumPreset
+>- SetMeasurementPoints
+>- SetSpectrumParameter

 #### Dashboards app & Low-Code Apps: New way to link components to feeds [ID_35837]